 - Preheat the oven to 400 degrees.

 - Score the potatoes, and place on a baking sheet.
+Using your hands, coat them with oil then sprinkle with salt.
 Depending on size, bake them for 40-60 minutes, when you can easily pierce them with a fork.
 When finished, set aside.

 - Heat a skillet over medium heat, and add the cooking fat.
 Saute the carrots and onions for roughly 8 minutes, or until softened.
 Add the peppers and garlic and cook 5 more minutes, or until softened.
 Remove from the skillet.

-- Cook the chicken in the pan.
-When cooked through, add the veggies back to the pan.
+- Add the veggies back to the pan.
 Mix in the buffalo sauce and celery and mix until heated through.

 - Slice open the sweet potatoes, and stuff the mixture inside.
-Top with cilantro and ranch.
+Top with cilantro, ranch, and cheese!

 Did you make this recipe?
 If so, let me know in the comments below how they turned out and what you thought of them!